 AP Spanish Language

-Cost: $72 per exam, includes sample exams, mock exams, and test prep materials
+Cost: $70 per exam ($118 for Research Seminar), includes sample exams, mock exams, and test prep materials

-Accommodations: Students on an IEP, 504, ESL or who need other accommodations must apply online with CollegeBoard prior to February 22nd.
+Accommodations: Students on an IEP, 504, ESL or who need other accommodations must apply online with CollegeBoard prior to October 13, 2020.
 Check with CollegeBoard or Abby Menashe as you may have already received them if you applied for accommodations for the PSAT or SAT previously.
-Whether you already have accommodations, or are applying for accommodations, please notify Abby Menashe in the main office.
-Students granted accommodations will test at Wilson or a designated location close to Wilson.

-Exams scheduled at the same time or same day?
+Exams scheduled at the same time?
 Register for both exams as scheduled and the district will move one of your exams to the late exam week.
 You will be notified of this late date after spring break.

-Financial Assistance: Fees are waived for students on the Free and Reduced Lunch program; complete a Financial Assistance form and return it with your registration.
-Financial assistance is available for others needing help paying the fee; complete the Financial Assistance form and submit to the office for review.
+Financial Assistance: Financial costs should not be a barrier.
+Financial assistance is available.
+Complete a Financial Assistance form and return it with your registration.
+Financial assistance is available for others needing help paying the fee; complete the Financial Assistance formand submit to the office for review.

 There will be no late registration or walk-in's this year so don’t delay!